AndrewRadev/Vimfiles/README.md

 The "[projects][]" directory holds "project" files.
 I use this in combination with the [proj plugin][] to load some project-specific settings depending on what I'm working on right now.
-The symfony project file might be my largest, but it's abandoned, since I'm not writing PHP anymore.

 ## Nerdtree plugins